 5.8.30 At the time of preparing this report, no further comments in respect of these responses had been received from the County Archaeologist, but this matter does not impact upon the acceptability of the scheme per se.
-It is recommended that, unless the County Archaeologist updates his advice and takes the view that a level 2 record would be sufficient in order to record these existing features, a level 3 assessment as per his current recommended that any conditions imposed be amended accordingly.
+It is recommended that, unless the County Archaeologist updates his advice and takes the view that a level 2 record would be sufficient in order to record these existing features, a level 3 assessment as per his current recommendation should apply.
+In the event that his advice does change, however, it is recommended that any conditions imposed be amended accordingly.